Andrea-Bruno/UISupportBlazor/README.md

 ## Usage:

-The easiest way to start is to take as a template one of the projects used in the tutorials published in the repository: [Blazor Auto GUI Generator Samples](https://github.com/Andrea-Bruno/Blazor-Auto-GUI-generator-samples)
+The easiest way to get started is to create a basic project using the **ProjectTemplate** found here: Blazor Auto GUI Generator Samples: [Blazor Auto GUI Generator Samples](https://github.com/Andrea-Bruno/Blazor-Auto-GUI-generator-samples)

 Alternatively, you can also set up your own Blazor server project by following the steps below: